jpoindexter/ReasonOps/docs/security/disclosure.md

 ---

-## 🧾 Licensing & Safe Harbor
+## 🧾 Licensing, Safe Harbor & Compliance

 We consider good-faith security research to be exempt from any violation of our Acceptable Use Policy or license agreement.

-By disclosing responsibly, you are granted:
+By disclosing responsibly:

-- Safe harbor from DMCA or licensing enforcement
+- You are granted Safe Harbor from DMCA and licensing enforcement.
+- Your findings are logged in our internal audit register.
-- Credit in release notes (if desired)
+- Credit in release notes and security bulletins (if desired).
-- Acknowledgement as part of our security improvement cycle
+- Compliance is reviewed under ISO 29147-aligned protocols.
+- All disclosures are archived and accessible during SOC 2 / ISO 27001 audits.

+---

+## 🔐 Compliance & Audit Trail

+All disclosures are:

+- Assigned a unique identifier and timestamp
+- Retained for a minimum of 24 months
+- Audited quarterly by internal security operations
+- Included in external assessments if customer-facing systems are impacted

 ---